hackerkid/peerdium/README.md

 [![Buy me a coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/hackerkid)

 Peerdium is a peer to peer publishing platform.
 The posts are stored as torrents in the browser.
 Only the people with link to the post can see the content of the post.

+Peerdium is built using [WebTorrent](https://github.com/webtorrent/webtorrent).

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">✨ Really slick peer-to-peer publishing platform, powered by WebTorrent!
+Built by <a href="https://twitter.com/hackerkidx?ref_src=twsrc%5Etfw">@hackerkidx</a> Nice work! <a href="https://t.co/qV6fK5t0vz">https://t.co/qV6fK5t0vz</a></p>&mdash; WebTorrent (@WebTorrentApp) <a href="https://twitter.com/WebTorrentApp/status/1005586086754693120?ref_src=twsrc%5Etfw">June 9, 2018</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Peerdium was [featured](https://news.ycombinator.com/item?id=17060272) in the front page of Hacker News.
+There was a lot of interesting discussions in the comment section and you should defintely check it out.

 ## How it works?